scottshambaugh/mpl_stereo/README.md

 </p>

 ### Red-Cyan Anaglyphs
 Some 2D plots can also be made into anaglyphs, which are stereograms that can be viewed with red-cyan 3D glasses.
 While this allows for seeing the stereoscopic effect without training your eyes, it also means that the data cannot be otherwise colored.
+Note that 3D plots cannot currently be made into anaglyphs.

 The same warning as for the 2D stereo plots about shifting data applies here as well.
 If `eye_balance` is -1 or +1 such that the data for one of the colors is not shifted, then that color will be applied to the x-axis tick labels to show that they are accurate.
 ```python